Microsoft Teams’ pricing explained

 • Phone and web support.

-Integrations with Outlook and Google Calendar are also available for easy meeting scheduling, as well as chats and a wide range of meeting features, such as:
+Integrations with Outlook and Google Calendar are available for easy meeting scheduling, along with multiple meeting features, such as:

 • Virtual backgrounds,